pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

 1. When you no longer want to run the stack, you can either stop or remove it.

+    Choose from:

-    To stop the running stack without removing any of the containers, associated Docker networks, or volumes, enter:
+    * To stop the running stack without removing any of the containers, associated Docker networks, or volumes, enter:

         ```sh
         docker-compose stop
         ```

-    Alternatively, to stop the stack and remove all of the containers and associated Docker networks (volumes are still preserved), enter:
+    * To stop the stack and remove all of the containers and associated Docker networks (volumes are still preserved), enter:

         ```sh
         docker-compose down
         ```